From

 walk to the fish port and watch fishing boats come and go at the dock while

-When my wife called that a letter arrived from the Ministry of Health of Saudi Arabia , I
+When my wife called and said a letter from the Ministry of Health of Saudi Arabia arrived, I

 thought my prayers were answered.
 I was wrong.

-twist at the Saudi Recruiting Office (SRO)…again for some strange reason denied
+A last-minute twist at the Saudi Recruiting Office (SRO)…again, for some strange reason, denied

 my return to the Ministry of Health of Saudi Arabia .
 I was back to zero.